cloud-ark/kubeplus/README.rst

 What does it do?
 =================

-KubePlus Discovery and Binding Add-on enables two functions - discovery and automatic binding for Kubernetes Custom Resources.
+KubePlus Discovery and Binding Add-on enables three things - discovery, binding and orchestration of Kubernetes Custom Resources.

 *Discovery* - Variety of static and dynamic information is associated with Kubernetes resources.
 Some examples are - Spec properties, usage, implementation-level assumption made by an Operator,